 See a Counsellor

 Depression can also be caused by emotional stress and grief.
 Life events such as the loss of a loved one, miscarriage, infertility, abuse, childhood trauma, moving, marital problems, job stress, a child with special needs, and more can cause us to feel low.
-Talking to a counsellor about these things can help us to process them and find better ways to cope with the stress.
+Talking to a counselor about these things can help us to process them and find better ways to cope with the stress.

 Where’s the Light?